We sold our Precision 15K, an excellent starter sailboat. Hold on, I have to wipe a tear from my eye.

 It moved to Wisconsin.
 A local judge there wants to use it on a lake.
 We corresponded for a few months and I sent him a little video of “his new boat.”
 Made it harder to let her go.

-The tiller stay is handy for raising sails and also just steering.
+The tiller stays are handy for raising sails and also for steering.
 This boat is so responsive that the slightest touch can change its trajectory.
 A tiller stay helps us keep on course when we’re distracted with other chores.

-We would recommend a Precision daysailer to anyone looking for a fast, fun boat.
-It was a great choice for us and when it’s not in the water, it is a beautiful lawn ornament.
+We recommend a Precision daysailer to anyone seeking a fast and fun boat.
+It was a great choice for us, and when it’s not in the water, it is a beautiful lawn ornament.
 If you can’t be in a boat, at least be able to look at one.

-So why have we made the choice to sell, if it is a perfect boat?
-A combination of reasons — time, a change of location, health.
-But the real reason is the boat wants to sail more than we can and it would be a shame to leave her on the hard.
+So, why have we chosen to sell, if it’s a perfect boat?
+A combination of reasons — time, a change of location, and health.
+But the real reason is the boat wants to sail more than we can, and it would be a shame to leave her on the hard.

 A review by Bob Perry says this about the Precision 15K: